 Before you sit down to give an interview, take some time to gather your thoughts and work out the most important things you want to get across in the limited time you will have.

-We have provided a message planning worksheet to help you prepare for a media interview, available for download as a PDF.
+We have provided a media checklist to help you prepare for an interview, which you can download as a pdf.

 TIP: Test drive your explanations ahead of time on a volunteer or two, and use their feedback to refine and improve what you say.